 / |

-But, not all oils are the same.
+But not all oils are the same.
 Fortunately, most of them have a well-researched comedogenic rating which can help us figure out which oils are safe and which ones need to be avoided.

 High-purity grade of lanolin consists of long-chain waxy esters, lanolin alcohols, lanolin acids, and lanolin hydrocarbons.
-Because lanolin is composed of long-chain waxy esters it’s used for producing an amazingly high amount of lanolin derivatives.
+Because lanolin is composed of long-chain waxy esters, it's used for producing an amazingly high amount of lanolin derivatives.

 Being comedogenic and also known to cause allergic reactions, why the heck is lanolin used in skincare products?

-According to “The Lanolin Book” from 1999, written by authors Hoppe and Beiersdorf, skin bioengineering studies have shown the powerful effect of lanolin as a skin-smoothing ingredient (emollient).
+According to “The Lanolin Book” from 1999, by authors Hoppe and Beiersdorf, skin bioengineering studies have shown the powerful effect of lanolin as a skin-smoothing ingredient (emollient).
 Apparently, applying 2 mg/cm2 of lanolin to the skin reduces roughness by about 35% after one hour and 50% after two hours, with the overall effect lasting more than eight hours.

 One study from 1996, published in the journal Dermatology Reviews, the so-called “The Lanolin Paradox”, showed why this ingredient is considered a topical therapeutic agent and safely used in many cosmetic products worldwide, but it’s also linked to adverse reactions, allergies, and acne breakouts.